tarunvashisht/git_assignment/README.md

     A pull request (often abbreviated as "PR") is a feature in distributed version control systems like Git that facilitates collaboration and code review in a team environment, especially in open-source projects and large development teams.

 > c.
 How do I open up a _pull request_?
+	we do pull request from github
     > d.
-Give me a step by step guide on how to add someone to your repository.
+Give me a step by step guide on how to add someone to your repository. we can add someone as collaborator in the repository when creating repo. if we want to add it later on then click on settings and on left side panel there is collaborator
     > e.
 What is the difference between `git` and `GitHub`?
+GitHub is a web-based hosting platform for Git repositories.
+Git is a distributed version control system (DVCS) designed for tracking changes in source code during software development.
     > f.
 What does `git diff` do?

     > g.
 What is the `main` branch?